 Public interest is best served by self-regulation where a group of experts sets admission, practice, and discipline and enforcement.
-To reiterate provincial and territorial regulators’ national position on self-regulation with respect to demand-side legislation, the Qualifications Board published a “White paper on qualified persons in demand-side legislation” in 2018.
+To reiterate provincial and territorial regulators’ national position on self-regulation with respect to demand-side legislation, the Qualifications Board published a “Engineers Canada paper on qualified persons in demand-side legislation” in 2018.

 This document, developed under extensive consultation with Canada’s engineering regulators, accomplishes three primary things:

 - It reiterates the exclusive authority of engineering regulators to self-regulate the profession of engineering.

 - It outlines how any parallel/competing governance structures established by demand-side legislation can jeopardize the public interest.

 - It presents recommendations to be considered when demand-side legislation is being contemplated, developed, and implemented.

 To accomplish these, the paper makes nine recommendations: